Our service charter

 • using, selling or dealing drugs

-• theft, accepting bribes
+• accepting bribes

 • not declaring or managing conflicts of interest